rust-lang/book/second-edition/nostarch/chapter16.md

 }
 ```

-Listing 16-7: Moving `tx` to a spawned thread and sending "hi"
+Listing 16-7: Moving `tx` to a spawned thread and sending “hi”

-We're using `thread::spawn` to create a new thread, just as we did in the
+We’re using `thread::spawn` to create a new thread, just as we did in the
 previous section.
 We use a `move` closure to make `tx` move into the closure so
 that the thread owns it.

 The transmitting end of a channel has the `send` method that takes the value we
 want to send down the channel.
 The `send` method returns a `Result<T, E>` type,
-because if the receiving end has already been dropped, there's nowhere to send
+because if the receiving end has already been dropped, there’s nowhere to send
 a value to, so the send operation would error.
-In this example, we're simply
+In this example, we’re simply
-calling `unwrap` to ignore this error, but for a real application, we'd want to
+calling `unwrap` to ignore this error, but for a real application, we’d want to
 handle it properly.
-Chapter 9 is where you'd go to review strategies for proper
+Chapter 9 is where you’d go to review strategies for proper
 error handling.

-In Listing 16-8, let's get the value from the receiving end of the channel in
+In Listing 16-8, let’s get the value from the receiving end of the channel in
 the main thread:

 Filename: src/main.rs